AndreasLoukakis/rt-ng/day2-content.md

 - wire up bindings, inputs etc
 - make the item details toggler actually toggle its content

+Since we'll be using http, we should add HttpClientModule to the app module too

 For data, we'll use star wars instead of deals for a change.
 So, let's set up the data service:

 The base URI is `https://swapi.co/api/` and we'll be consuming a collection of available movies for our list, so its `https://swapi.co/api/films/`